 Decide who goes first by any method of your choosing.
-We suggest you roll a die, but it's up to you.
+We suggest you roll the die, but it's up to you.

-Play proceeds in turns, each with several phases (see TURN PHASES, p.
+Play proceeds in turns, each with several phases (see Turn Phases, p.
 2).
-When the first player finishes his turn, the player to his left takes a turn, and so on.
+When the first player finishes their turn, the player to their left takes a turn, and so on.